How Proprietary Software Lets Companies Cheat - Slashdot

 Microsoft via Windows 10 and Apple already snoop and direct used actions (or had Cory missed the rewrite of t

 Um.
 Thermostats controlled by the utility are optional.
 You can go your own way if you want.
 The reason they are good is not that they are cheating, but rather than it's to everybody's benefit not to overload the grid: if you overload it, it goes down, and then everybody loses.
 It's called cooperation.
 This is not what Stallman and Doctorow are talking about.
-Open source software in those devices would be great, and indeed there are some pretty nice open source home energy control systems availa
+Open source software in those devices would be great, and indeed there are some pretty nice open source home energy control systems available today.

 Re: More Doctrow Drek (Score:1)